 ARTICLE 35.
 CONTROLLING LAW AND VENUE

 This Agreement will be governed by the laws of the state of Florida.
-All litigation arising under this Agreement will be instituted in the appropriate court of general jurisdiction in Leon County, Florida.
+All litigation arising under this Agreement will be instituted in the appropriate state or federal court in Leon County, Florida.

 ARTICLE 36.
 ENTIRE AGREEMENT